shinsenter/defer.js/README.md

 **Example**
 Scroll and reveal.

-`Defer.dom()` also helps you do an action when an element is unveiled.
+The `Defer.dom()` method also helps you do an action when an element is unveiled.

 In this example, when the user scrolls to the bottom of the page, he/she will see a message as soon as an element with `id="surprise-me"` appears.